 And remember checking your skin for signs of skin cancer is not a one-off thing.
-Afterwards, please go through the tips on creating your own skin checking routine.
+Please take a look at this collection of skin cancer pictures by skin cancer type and go through the tips on creating your own skin checking routine.

 1. The Ugly Duckling Sign – New Growths, Moles, Spots or Lesions